MarzioHr/SSA_Project/README.md

 As an additional layer of security, user authentication has been enabled at the Broker level.
 Whenever a device wants to connect to the Broker it has to supply a valid username and password combination.

 The prototype has been developed in Python and the files are executed locally.
-Docker containers have been configured to run the client device and the IoT controller (Python flies) on separate instances to simulate distributed systems.
+Docker containers have been configured to run the client device and the IoT controller (Python files) on separate instances to simulate distributed systems.

 ### Folder Structure
 The project includes the four main folders:

-**Controller**: Includes all files necessary to run the controller (subscriber) of the OiT system.
+**Controller**: Includes all files necessary to run the controller (subscriber) of the IoT system.
 Prints back device temperatures and Broker logs to the user.

-**Device**: Includes all files necessary to run the thermometer device (publisher) of the OiT system.
+**Device**: Includes all files necessary to run the thermometer device (publisher) of the IoT system.
 Publishes test data for a given device to display back to the controller.

 **Latency-test**: Includes a test script to measure the latency between the publishing of the messages and the reception at the subscriber.